 Meredith McCarroll '03MA: Director of Writing and Rhetoric at Bowdoin College

-The flexibility of the gender/cultural studies program broadened the scope of Meredith's scholarly work.
+The flexibility of the gender and cultural studies program broadened the scope of Meredith's scholarly work.

 Tell us about your current work.